RCIRODERICK CONSULTINGTalk to an engineer

 1. A field that has produced examples but not a method

-An esoteric programming language is a programming language designed to test the boundaries of what a programming language can be: usually small, often deliberately impractical, sometimes a joke that turns out to be a research programme on second reading.
+An esoteric programming language is a programming language designed to test the boundaries of what a programming language can be.
+It is usually small, often deliberately impractical, sometimes a joke that turns out to be a research programme on second reading.
 The community at esolangs.org (Esolangs Contributors 2026b) has been cataloguing them for over two decades.
 The wiki currently lists something on the order of 1,500 entries.
-Its single largest category is Brainfuck derivatives (Esolangs Contributors 2026a), with around eight hundred languages — each one a re-encoding of the same eight-instruction tape machine that Urban Müller distributed in 1993 (Müller 1993) under a different surface form, a different cell width, a different alphabet, or a different cultural skin.
+Its single largest category is Brainfuck derivatives (Esolangs Contributors 2026a), with around eight hundred languages.
+Each one is a re-encoding of the same eight-instruction tape machine that Urban Müller distributed in 1993 (Müller 1993), differing in surface form, in cell width, in alphabet, or in cultural skin.

 Read sympathetically, this is a remarkable creative output.
 Read carefully, it is also a strange artefact.
 Eight hundred authors took the same starting point and did the same kind of restructuring work, mostly without referring to each other’s tools or inheriting each other’s scaffolding.
 The field has produced a corpus but not a methodology.
-It has discovered the variation axes its languages move along — cell width, tape topology, instruction count, surface vocabulary, cultural theme — without ever consolidating them into a parameter schema that a new author could pick up and use.
+It has discovered the variation axes its languages move along, including cell width, tape topology, instruction count, surface vocabulary, and cultural theme, without ever consolidating them into a parameter schema that a new author could pick up and use.

-The closest analogues elsewhere in computing are the long-running obfuscation contests — the International Obfuscated C Code Contest, running annually since 1984 (IOCCC Organisers 2026), and the Obfuscated Perl Contest of the late 1990s (The Obfuscated Perl Contest, n.d.).
+The closest analogues elsewhere in computing are the long-running obfuscation contests.
+The International Obfuscated C Code Contest has run annually since 1984 (IOCCC Organisers 2026), and the Obfuscated Perl Contest ran through the late 1990s (The Obfuscated Perl Contest, n.d.).
 Those communities accept programs that are formally correct, executable, and unreadable without dedicated study.
-They explore the same gap that esoteric languages do — the gap between what compiles and what communicates — but from inside an existing language.
-The esolang field plays the same game from outside: it builds new languages that hold the gap open by design.
+They explore the same gap that esoteric languages do, the gap between what compiles and what communicates, but from inside an existing language.
+The esolang field plays the same game from outside.
+It builds new languages that hold the gap open by design.
 Both communities have learned, in their own ways, what kinds of constraint produce interesting strangeness.
 Neither has produced a tool that would let the next contributor inherit that learning.

 This paper proposes that tool.
-Babel is a methodology for the programmatic construction of esoteric programming languages, plus the parameter schema and runtime architecture that make the methodology operable.
-The argument is that making the field’s tacit variation axes explicit — and providing a runtime that turns chosen parameter values into a working language — changes the economics of esoteric-language design.
+Babel is a methodology for the programmatic construction of esoteric programming languages, plus the parameter schema and runtime that make the methodology operable.
+The argument is that making the field’s tacit variation axes explicit, and providing a runtime that turns chosen parameter values into a working language, changes the economics of designing esoteric languages.
 It is a lever on the next eight hundred attempts, not on the existing eight hundred.

 2. What an esoteric language is, for the purposes of this paper